thisboyiscrazy/vscode-rsync/README.md

 If no sync is running clicking the status bar item will show the output

-If a sync is running will kill the running sync
+If a sync is running clicking the status bar item will kill the running sync

 ## Requirements